For more flood tips:

 Get rid of remaining water and dehumidify damp areas.

 Clean up the last standing water with a portable submersible sump pump and a wet dry vac.
 Then use a high capacity, low temperature dehumidifier to take care of the rest.
 It is important to open windows and ventilate rather than turn on the heat high [about 50°F] in the house or use fans.
-Simply turning the heat on, is an invitation to grow mold spores and spread them through out the house.
+Actually simply turning the heat on, is an invitation to grow mold spores and spread them through out the house.
 Do not try to dry out the house too hurriedly.
 If you do, this will cause wood floors to warp or buckle.

 Clean all surfaces thoroughly.